domotz/chaos-interceptor/README.md

 - 500
 - 504

-Possible `error.data` is one of following
+Possible `error.statusText` is one of following

 - `{ message: "Internal Server Error" }`
 - `{ message: "Gateway Timeout" }`

+With `{showError: true}` it console.log a message everytime a response is rejected